AlfaMikePapa/AlfaMikePapa/README.md

 # Hi lads & lasses

 ### About me
-I am 21 years old Business Information Technology student from Finland Joensuu.
-I am currently working in JAMAplan Oy as Software specialist.
-I'm interested in games, especially in the development.
-And of cource I am true petrolhead so cars are huge part of my life.
+Studying Business Information Technology in Joensuu Finland.
+Working on OpenNX development, Licensing and 3D modeling in JAMAplan Oy.
+Interested in many things, such as Game development, software development and entrepreneurship.
+My hobbies include powerlifting, fishing and cars.
+I would love to be etrepreneur in the near future and I'm working towards it hard.

 ### Skills
 <img alt="Github" src="https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white"></a>